 An advance directive can also record whether you want to refuse treatment to re-start your heart and breathing if they have stopped suddenly.
-This is called cardiopulmonary resuscitation (CPR).
+This is called cardiopulmonary resuscitation (CPR) pages 42 to 43.

 Your advance directive should be as clear as possible about the: